ButzYung/SystemAnimatorOnline/readme.md

   <img width="640" height="360" title="XR Animator" src="https://github.com/ButzYung/SystemAnimatorOnline/raw/master/images/XR_Animator_thumbnail01.png">
 </p>

-***XR Animator***, inherited from my previous desktop gadget project known as System Animator, is a video/webcam-based AI motion capture application designed for VTubing and the metaverse era.
+<ins>***XR Animator***</ins>, inherited from my previous desktop gadget project known as System Animator, is a video/webcam-based AI motion capture application designed for VTubing and the metaverse era.
 It uses the machine learning (ML) solution from [Google MediaPipe](https://github.com/google/mediapipe) to detect the 3D poses from a live webcam video, which is then used to drive the 3D avatar (VRM/MMD model) as if you are controlling it with your body.
 It can be used for VTubing and various XR/3D purposes.

 It has a variety of motion tracking options.
 You can choose to track the face, full body, or something in between (any combination of face/body/hands).